open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

 **msgData Fields:**
  - **roomData** (required) Map of room names
    - **roomName** (required) Room name (matches map key)
+   - **roomStatus** (required) Instruction to API as to whether to join, update, or leave a given room.  [join|update|leave]
+   	 - `join` - Client is considered to be joined to the given room. `list` field will may be present to show other users who are visible in the room.
+   	 - `update` - Client should update what it knows about the room. `list` or `listDelta` field may be present.
+   	 - `leave` - Client is considered to have left the room, and should delete everything it knows about the room including the ids of other users.
    - **list** (optional) Map of easyrtcid's for users online in the same room.
 If present, this should overrule the current list in memory.
      - **easyrtcid** (required) Matches map key
      - **username** (optional)